sdsc/spack/README.md

 This guide documents the Spack-based software deployment process in use by the CyberInfrastructure Services and Solutions (CISS) Group and the High-Performance Computing (HPC) User Services Group at the San Diego Supercomputer Center (SDSC).
-All of the definitions, procedures, conventions, and policies defined within the guide are intended to help build, maintain, and deploy custom Spack instances on the HPC systems they run and manage in collaboration with the HPC Systems Group at SDSC.
+All of the definitions, conventions, policies and procedures outlined within the guide are intended to help build, maintain, and deploy custom Spack instances on the HPC systems they run and manage in collaboration with the HPC Systems Group at SDSC.